daniel-kukiela/NNfSiX/NNIS/README.md

 This project is strictly related to the book - Neural Networks from Scratch in Python (https://nnfs.io) and is also a form of a joke for April Fool's Day.

-Model includes 2 hidden (Dense) layers, 8 neurons each, ReLU activation functions, 10 neurons in output (Dense) layer with Softmax activation function, Cross-entropy loss, calculating of an accuracy, and full backward pass including derivatives, and loss minimalization using backpropagation and simple SGD optimizer.
+Model includes 2 hidden (Dense) layers, 8 neurons each, ReLU activation functions, 10 neurons in output (Dense) layer with Softmax activation function, Cross-entropy loss, calculating of an accuracy, and full backward pass including derivatives, and loss minimization  using backpropagation and simple SGD optimizer.

 Helper code allows to draw any MNIST sample during training and prediction, then allow to interact with the model.